-- 1. The Borough adopted its Third Round Housing Element and Fair Share Plan on December 29, 2008, and was awarded Substantive Certification from the Council on Affordable Housing ("COAH") on October 14, 2009.
-On April 15, 2010, the Borough adopted an Amendment to its COAH-Third Round Plan, for which COAH did not grant Substantive Certification since the growth share rules were determined to be invalid. - 2.
-In October 2010, the Borough adopted an Open Space and Recreation Plan Element of the Master Plan.
+- 1. In October 2010, the Borough adopted an Open Space and Recreation Plan Element of the Master Plan.
 The Open Space and Recreation Plan identifies the existing open space and recreation sites in the Borough, analyzes the need for additional open space, and recommends locations in the Borough for such improvements.
-In addition, the plan lists several goals and policies for open space and recreation areas to complement the master plan goals and suggests next steps for open space preservation and improvements in the Borough. - 3.
+In addition, the plan lists several goals and policies for open space and recreation areas to complement the master plan goals and suggests next steps for open space preservation and improvements in the Borough. - 2.
 The Borough also adopted a Sustainability Element of the Master Plan in October 2010.
 The Sustainability Element was prepared in accordance with the MLUL requirements.
 The intent of this element is to establish guidelines for public improvements and future private projects to achieve greater environmental sustainability.
-This element was also prepared for the Borough to be able to participate in New Jersey State's Sustainable Jersey program. - 4.
+This element was also prepared for the Borough to be able to participate in New Jersey State's Sustainable Jersey program. - 3.
 In February 2011, the Borough adopted a Periodic Reexamination of the Master Plan.
 The 2011 Reexamination Report was prepared pursuant to MLUL requirements to review and update the planning policies and land use goals and objectives set forth in Allendale's 2005 Comprehensive Master Plan.